-NSU Art Museum Fort Lauderdale will kick off its new exhibition season with New Art South Florida, the 2020 South Florida Cultural Consortium (SFCC) exhibition.
-Featuring the work of 13 preeminent South Florida artists who are recipients of the 2020 South Florida Cultural Consortium awards, the exhibition will be curated by NSU Art Museum’s Director and Chief Curator, Bonnie Clearwater, a longtime champion of South Florida artists.
-New Art South Florida will be on view at NSU Art Museum from November 22, 2020-February 21, 2021 and will be accompanied by a publication featuring essays by Clearwater and others.
+NSU Art Museum Fort Lauderdale kicked off its new exhibition season with New Art South Florida, the 2020 South Florida Cultural Consortium (SFCC) exhibition.
+Featuring the work of 13 preeminent South Florida artists who are recipients of the 2020 South Florida Cultural Consortium awards, the exhibition is curated by NSU Art Museum’s Director and Chief Curator, Bonnie Clearwater, a longtime champion of South Florida artists.
+New Art South Florida is on view at NSU Art Museum from November 22, 2020-February 21, 2021 and will be accompanied by a publication featuring essays by Clearwater and others.

 The exhibition’s artists work in a wide range of mediums and include: Broward County: Nathalie Alfonso, Shane Eason and Andriana Mereuta; Miami-Dade County: Itzel Basualdo, Franky Cruz, GeoVanna Gonzalez, Nicolas Lobo, Monica Lopez De Victoria, Kareem Tabsch and Antonia Wright; Palm Beach County: Ates Isildak; and Monroe County: Michel Delgado and Mark Hedden.

 “In times of uncertainty such as these, it is especially important to support and showcase local artists who strengthen our communities and offer us new ways to see the world,” said Bonnie Clearwater.
 “NSU Art Museum is proud to present the South Florida Cultural Consortium exhibition and we thank the arts councils that have long recognized the importance of helping to sustain our region’s local artists.”